tscmacdonald/tscmacdonald.github.io/_posts/2021-12-20-diffusionNMRguide.md

 ## Overlapping peaks give averaged diffusion coefficients

+Pulsed-gradient diffusion NMR measurements involve:
+1. Acquiring a sequence of 1D spectra with a range of gradient pulse strengths
+2. Extracting the intensities (integrals or peak heights) of peaks of interest
+3. Fitting the Stejsal-Tanner equation to these intensities as a function of gradient strength, and obtaining diffusion coefficients

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% responsive_image path: assets/img/diffusionnmr/peakoverlap.png class: "img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
     Diffusion NMR measurements generally cannot resolve the diffusion coefficients of two overlapping peaks.
 Here, compounds A (red peaks) and B (blue peaks) respectively have diffusion coefficients of 1 and 3.
-These diffusion coefficients can be measured accurately by integrating non-overlapping peaks and fitting peak intensities to the Stejskal-Tanner equation, but if the overlapping peaks are used an intermediate diffusion value will be obtained.
+These diffusion coefficients can be measured accurately by integrating non-overlapping peaks (red and blue lines) and fitting peak intensities to the Stejskal-Tanner equation.
+If the overlapping peak (green) is used  for monoexponential fitting, an intermediate _average_ diffusion value will be obtained.
 </div>

-* Peak overlap
-* Convection
-* Changing signal intensity during the measurement correlated with the gradient list
-* Changes in (static) sample temperature or viscosity